-The camera use the Slew setting exposure, binning and filter.
+The camera uses the Slew setting exposure, binning and filter.
 Be sure this setting give a fast enough image refresh.

-In the first screen, select if the mount can slew automatically.
+In the first window, select if the mount can slew automatically.
 This generally require the handpad is initialized and a quick star alignment was done.

 Select if the mount will move West or East direction, and the movement between two measurement.
 The mount will move two time this amount, so be sure there is no obstacle in the path.